jpallares/PallaresBlog/_books/atomic-habits-tiny-changes-remarkable-results.md

     quote: Habit stacking is a strategy you can use to pair a new habit with a current habit.
   - date: 2020-12-05
     quote: If you want to drink more water, fill up a few water bottles each morning and place them in common locations around the house.
   - date: 2020-12-06
     quote: Create a separate space for work, study, exercise, entertainment, and cooking.
 The mantra I find useful is “One space, one use.”
-When I started my career as an entrepreneur,
-  - date: 2020-12-06
-    quote: Create a separate space for work, study, exercise, entertainment, and cooking.
-The mantra I find useful is “One space, one use.”
   - date: 2020-12-06